xaur/writings/posts/201911xx-marketing-strategies.md

 Every month there's an inflow and outflow of followers.
 If you're idle and do nothing with your account you'll slowly lose them.
 Decred staying flat is not too bad but it needs to grow.
 I don't know what we're doing wrong but we need to figure it out.

 A good recent action is that Ditto began to actively mobilize our community to make an impact on social media.
-But it should reflect in follower counts, right?
+But it should reflect on follower counts, right?
 Or perhaps there are other metrics that are not publically visible?
 It would be good to know.

 We often focus on Twitter but we really need to think beyond this one platform.
 Quoting @pablito's DCR Comic [proposal](https://proposals.decred.org/proposals/2ef74fa5f0b558442cb85b1235c8c551a51ff5d8b8de44dead48b8b59c8fc1de):